chrisvfritz/prerender-spa-plugin/examples/vanilla-simple/README.md

-# Vue.js 2.0 + vue-router Prerender SPA Example
+# Vanilla JS - Prerender SPA Example

-Demonstrates usage of Vuejs 2.0 with Vue Router and Webpack 3.
+Demonstrates usage of `prerender-spa-plugin` with Vanilla JS and Webpack 3.
 Build will generate 3 static routes at the following paths:

 - `/`
 - `/about`
-- `/contact`
+- `/some/deep/nested/route`

 ## Build